 Does the world really need another website with images, videos, icons, photos, illustrations etc.?
-It seems like searching for words like stock-photos, stock images, free photos etc. gives you thousands of choices to pick from, so it’s a red ocean and not really a place that needs more companies or solutions.
+It seems like searching for words like stock-photos, stock images, free photos etc. gives you thousands of choices to pick from, so isn’t it a red ocean and not really a place that needs more companies or solutions?

-Well, at JumpStory we disagree, because it’s not actually a metter of launching another website or not.
+Well, at JumpStory we disagree, because it’s not actually a matter of launching another website or not.
 It’s a question of reinventing visuals and reinventing the industry.
 As Bill Gates famously put it:

 ‘We don’t need banks anymore, but we still need banking.’

 Based on the same business logic, we don’t need old-fashioned stock photo databases or poor quality image websites anymore, but we still need visuals.
 We need great photos.
 We need images to support our written word, and actually we need visual content more than ever to inspire people in a world filled with competition.
 And oh yeah – we need photos that don’t look too “stock-like”, but have a more authentic look – like the one below, which I found on JumpStory to illustrate the idea of creativity and re-inventing:

 As we write on our About Us page, JumpStory’s mission is to make it as easy as possible for users everywhere in the world to find the perfect image every time.
 We use AI technologies such as machine learning, deep learning and GAN networks, in order to create an entirely new user experience in the visual industry.